 - 1. Position the clamp against the log. - 2.
 Move the clamp down far enough so that it is below your first few cuts.
-Using the clamp lever, clamp the log against the side supports. - 3.
-To change the log clamp head tilt angle, pull the locking pin and tilt the head.
-Release the locking pin.
+Using the clamp lever, clamp the log against the side supports.

-- 4. Make sure the side supports are positioned low enough for the blade to pass over them.
-If they are not, back the clamp off slightly and push the side supports down until they are positioned below the level of your first few cuts. - 5.
+- 3. Make sure the side supports are positioned low enough for the blade to pass over them.
+If they are not, back the clamp off slightly and push the side supports down until they are positioned below the level of your first few cuts. - 4.
 Use the toe board levers to level the log if desired.